Murder of Tommaso Onofri: Suspicions about Paolo Onofri and the bricklayers

 The only lead that seemed promising was the spontaneous declaration of Pasquale Gagliostro.
 He was a former member of the Parrello clan of the 'Ndrangheta and a collaborator of justice, who had been recently released from prison.
-He stated that in August 2005 he had met in a restaurant in San Prospero Parmense, with a fellow countryman who had proposed that he take part in the "lightning kidnapping" of a young child.
-The target was the son of two postal workers, who would then have then be made to pay a ransom using Poste Italiane money, hopefully within a few hours.
-Gagliostro, who said he did not remember the name of the person who made the proposal to him, however refused to take part.
+He stated that in August 2005, he had met in a restaurant in San Prospero Parmense, with a fellow countryman who had proposed that he take part in the "lightning kidnapping" of a young child.
+The target was the son of two postal workers, who would then have been made to pay a ransom using Poste Italiane money, hopefully within a few hours.
+Gagliostro, who said he did not remember the name of the person who made the proposal to him, refused to take part.

 In parallel, the Public Prosecutor's Office began to question the bricklayers who had worked on the renovation of the Casalbaroncolo property, starting with the master builder Pasquale Giuseppe Barbera, who had already had business dealings with Paolo Onofri.
 He said that he had not noticed any disagreements between the owners and the workers during the works, and provided the investigators with a list of the workers employed on the building site.
 The hearings of the parents also continued, causing the ire of Tommaso's father, who said he felt "under accusation".
 A report by a manager of the Parma flying squad then openly questioned the veracity of what the Onofris had stated and hypothesized that in reality the story of the kidnapping concealed an infanticide that had occurred in the family.
-The total coincidence and non-contradiction of the accounts of the spouses and their son Sebastiano, however, went on to refute this investigative hypothesis.
+The total coincidence and non-contradiction of the accounts of the spouses and their son, Sebastiano, went on to refute this investigative hypothesis.